studioghibli/gpt-2/README.md

 ## Run User Interface for Pre-Generated Samples

-To generate random samples that we already created, go into fast-ui and run:
+To generate random samples that we already created, go into gpt-2/ui and run:
 ```
 python -m http.server
 ```

 ## Run User Interface for Generating New Samples

 If you would like to generate articles in every topic, you can download all_models.zip.
 Downloading all_models.zip can a long time, so if you would only like to explore one topic, you can download one of blm_models.zip, covid_models.zip, or election_models.zip.
-All of these zip files are can be accessed [here](https://drive.google.com/drive/folders/13xBv1TngYsshuoaZ2vwv1VmCwclc46zx?usp=sharing).
-Once you have downloaded one of these zip files, decompress the zip, rename the folder to "models", and place the folder under src.
-In src, run:
+All of these zip files can be accessed [here](https://drive.google.com/drive/folders/13xBv1TngYsshuoaZ2vwv1VmCwclc46zx?usp=sharing).
+Once you have downloaded one of these zip files, decompress the zip, rename the folder to "models", and place the folder under gpt-2/src.
+In gpt-2/src, run:
 ```
 export FLASK_APP=generate_sample.py
 export FLASK_ENV=development